RT-1848/CPlusPlus-Projects/README.md

 # CPlusPlus-Projects
-Welcome to my collection of C++ projects developed during my time as a Computer Science student.
+Welcome to my collection of C++ projects developed during my time as a Computer Science student at Middle Tennessee State University.
+They serve as a reflection of my learning journey in C++ programming.

 ## 📚 Topics Covered